fieldtrip/website/development/testing.md

 ---
-title: Testing
+title: Regression and unit testing
 tags: [development, testing, release]
 redirect_from:
   - /development/dashboard/
 ---

-To make sure everything works correctly, we use [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
-This way, we can be confident that when we add, modify, or remove a function, we won't break the existing ones.
-Testing also helps us find and fix any issues early on, ensuring that FieldTrip functions smoothly for all users.
+To make sure everything works correctly, we use [regression testing](https://en.wikipedia.org/wiki/Regression_testing) and [unit testing](https://en.wikipedia.org/wiki/Unit_testing).
+This way we can be confident that when we add, modify, or remove a function, we won't break anything.
+Testing also helps us find and fix any issues early on, ensuring that FieldTrip functions keep on running smoothly.
 We use nightly testing as part of the [release](/development/releasing) procedure.

 FieldTrip is a toolbox with many functions, designed to be compatible with each other.
 This means that one function often relies on the output of another function.
 Functions are categorized as [high, low-level, or private](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions), with high-level functions depending on low-level and private functions.
 The regression testing mainly focusses on high- and low-level functions that users can call from their analysis scripts.

 ## How are the tests organized in FieldTrip?

-All the test scripts (technically they are functions) are located in [`fieldtrip/test` directory](https://github.com/fieldtrip/fieldtrip/tree/master/test).
+All the test scripts (technically they are functions) are located in the [`fieldtrip/test`](https://github.com/fieldtrip/fieldtrip/tree/master/test) directory.
 Tests are called as `test_xxx.m` when they can run without user interaction, or `inspect_xxx.m` when user interaction is needed, e.g., judging whether the figure is correct, clicking on a button, or closing a figure to continue the analysis.

 The test scripts are further split into [unit tests](https://en.wikipedia.org/wiki/Unit_testing) related to specific FieldTrip function, tests related to tutorial and example documentation on the website, and tests related to bugs, issues or pull requests.